Denzel Washington at 65: The One Decision That Changed His Life

 Washington attended Pennington-Grimes Elementary School in Mount Vernon until 1968.
 When he was 14, his parents broke up, and his mother sent him to a private preparatory school, Oakland Military Academy in New Windsor, New York.
 It was that change in his surrounds that opened up his eyes and mind that there could be more for his life.

 “That decision changed my life,” Washington later said, “because I wouldn’t have survived in the direction I was going.
 The guys I was hanging out with at the time, my running buddies, have now done maybe 40 years combined in the penitentiary.
 They were nice guys, but the streets got them.”

 Washington is a devout Christian and has considered becoming a preacher.
 He stated in 1999, “A part of me still says, ‘Maybe, Denzel, you’re supposed to preach.
 Maybe you’re still compromising.’
 I’ve had an opportunity to play great men and, through their words, to preach.
 I take what talent I’ve been given seriously, and I want to use it for good.”

 In an interview with Bishop T.D.
-Jakes on his daytime talk show last week, Washington explained why, at this point in his career, he’s focusing on serving others.
+Jakes on his daytime talk show, Washington explained why, at this point in his career, he’s focusing on serving others.